schraderL/GAGA/Scripts/01_Genome_assembly/HiC_scaffolding/README.md

 - Salsa: https://github.com/marbl/SALSA and https://github.com/esrice/hic-pipeline

-We then evaluated the quality of the assemblies and manually curated the assemblies using JuiceBox.
+We then evaluated the quality of the assemblies by visualiazing the Hi-C contact maps and manually curated the best ones using JuiceBox.

 Note - Missing 3D-DNA pipeline: Zijun